 To say it otherwise, the 1-5% edge that supplements provide can make a noticeable, measurable difference in a 100-metre sprint when placings are separated by milliseconds, yet they are unlikely to yield measurable impact when evaluating your physique in the mirror.

 With that said, for recreational trainees that are doing everything possible to squeeze out every ounce of progress, this information might be valuable to inform your supplement planning.

 Research suggests that an approximate intake of 2 grams of protein per kilogram of body weight is required to maximise training adaptations.
 For an athlete weighing 100 kilograms, this would equate to a daily protein target of 200 grams or the equivalent of approximately six chicken breasts.

 For athletes with busy lifestyles and with high training volumes, it may not be feasible to reach their protein requirements using whole foods alone.
-In that case, I recommend whey protein, as a fast-digesting protein source, with one of the highest profiles of essential amino acids (including leucine which is an important trigger for muscle protein synthesis) out of all protein-rich foods.
+In that case, I recommend whey protein (WPI or WPC), as a fast-digesting protein source, with one of the highest profiles of essential amino acids (including leucine which is an important trigger for muscle protein synthesis) out of all protein-rich foods.

 Using whey protein as a means to reach a high protein intake can often result in improved muscle and strength progression when the previous protein intake was below ~2 grams per kilogram of body weight.